-Cash vs accrual GST
+Cash vs. accrual GST

 Australia allows small businesses to operate on a cash-based GST system.
-This means that the GST component is only remitted to the ATO once payment has been received from your customer, or paid to your supplier.
+This means that the GST component is only remitted to the ATO once payment has been received from your customer or paid to your supplier.
 Businesses with an aggregated turnover of less than $10 million can choose to account for their GST using the cash accounting method.

 Changes in Legislation

-Why MYOB is the best choice for companies in Australia
+Why MYOB is the best choice for companies in Australia and New Zealand

-If you are currently using MYOB AccountRight you will know that from 30th September 2019, MYOB will no longer provide features, patches, compliance updates or product support for your MYOB AccountRight Classic desktop software.
+If you are currently using MYOB AccountRight, you will know that from 30th September 2019, MYOB will no longer provide features, patches, compliance updates or product support for your MYOB AccountRight Classic desktop software.
 In conclusion, now is a good time to explore the transition to MYOB Exo or MYOB Advanced.

 Benefits of using the Australian ERP

-- Suitable for all size companies
+- Suitable for all sizes of companies,

-- Increased growth with MYOB Software – Click here to hear about one of our recent successful implementations of MYOB
+- Increased growth with MYOB Software – Click here to hear about one of our recent successful implementations of MYOB.

-- It complies with Australian legislative requirements
+- It complies with Australian and New Zealand legislative requirements

 - MYOB – leading software provider in Australia and New Zealand